Hassi34/COVID-19-chest-X-ray-image-classification/README.md

 ### Introduction<a id='project-intro'></a>
 This project contains the production-ready Machine Learning solution for detecting and classifying Covid-19, Viral disease, and No disease in posteroanterior and anteroposterior views of chest x-ray

-The objective is to minimize the healthcare operational cost and increse the effectiveness of the services by assisting the healthcare provider in accurate decision making.
+The objective is to minimize the healthcare operational cost and increase the effectiveness of the services by assisting the healthcare provider in accurate decision-making.

 ## System Design
 ![image](./assets/SystemDesign.png)